juhyun09/JuhyunKim/README.md

 # Juhyun Kim
-This is the portfolio page of Juhyun Kim.Thank you for reviewing my portfolio!
+This is the portfolio page of Juhyun Kim.
+Please email me to this address (jkim1471@gmail.com) if you have questions about my projects.

+Thank you for reviewing my portfolio!